Aklepanchuk47/odin-recipes/README.md

 # odin-recpies
 Introductory Repositories
-    HTML project, using HTML skills to create a recpie website Let's get to work!
+    HTML project, using HTML skills to create a recipe website Let's get to work!